How to darken room

-How to darken a room for your Bonfoton Camera Obscura Room Lens.
+How to darken a room for your Bonfoton Camera Obscura Devices.

-On this page, I have gathered some easy DIY techniques and ideas for darkening your room, that will help you to get the most of the Bonfoton Camera Obscura Room Lens and see the amazing effect it does!
+On this page, I have gathered some easy DIY techniques and ideas for darkening your room, that will help you to get the most of the Bonfoton Camera Obscura Devices and see the amazing effect they do!

 So let’s get down to business.
 There are many ways to darken a room.
 Some do-it-yourself and some off-the-shelf options, but let’s start with the one I have used myself and found out to be an easy, no hassle technique.

 This is a good, cheap and widely available off-the-shelf product for darkening your room and works well with the Bonfoton Camera Obscura Room Lens.
 Basically, all you need is a screwdriver so you can attach the roller blind over your window.
 The fabric used in roller blinds is usually quite thick so it will hold the Bonfoton Room lens in place well.
 You can use masking tape to enhance the darkening effect.